 Re-entering the workforce after having a baby is naturally daunting, but can also be considered a perfect time to create a fulfilling, structured and flexible role that works for everyone.

-Working Mums are the norm – as a recruiter I meet women coming back to work, I chat with employers who have adapted to a more family friendly culture to secure the best talent plus I’ve recently come back to work after having a baby myself.
+Working Mums are the norm – as recruiters we meet women coming back to work, we chat with employers who have adapted to a more family friendly culture to secure the best talent.

 Information about pregnancy, child birth and the baby’s first year is everywhere - online, friends, family, mum’s coffee groups etc., but what about re-entering the workforce after some time away?
-Guilty feelings can start to surface upon returning to work, in addition after a break some women can lose their confidence and their perceived value (and subsequently remuneration) in the work force…..and to all of this, I say no!!
+Guilty feelings can start to surface upon returning to work, in addition after a break some women can lose their confidence and their perceived value (and subsequently remuneration) in the workforce…..and to all of this, we say no!

 Coming back to the workforce you are a keen multitasker who works smarter!
 Just because you’ve had X amount of time off work doesn’t mean you are any less relevant or should be treated any differently.
 You will ideally have kept in touch with colleagues/clients and business happenings.
 If anything, you are more resilient and less ruffled by things as you have gained your confidence navigating parenthood.
 So, here’s some ideas on how to assimilate back to working life…

 - Ensure you’re going back for the right reasons - work out what success is to you.
 Is it to earn money?
 If so, you need to work out the additional expenses of childcare and if it actually makes sense.
 If it’s for adult time, could you find this in other ways e.g. voluntary work?
 If it’s for your career, make sure you put together a career plan first.

 - If you have had a big break and/or are potentially looking at new roles, take this an opportunity to make a career change; since becoming a Mum your interests/the landscape may have changed.